reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 ---
-id: quick-start-part-1
+id: part-1-overview-concepts
-title: 'Redux Quick Start, Part 1: Redux Overview and Concepts'
+title: 'Redux Essentials, Part 1: Redux Overview and Concepts'
 sidebar_label: 'Redux Overview and Concepts'
 hide_title: true
-description: 'The official Quick Start tutorial for Redux - the fastest way to learn and start using Redux today!'
+description: 'The official Essentials tutorial for Redux: how to use Redux the right way'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'

-# Quick Start, Part 1: Redux Overview and Concepts
+# Redux Essential, Part 1: Redux Overview and Concepts

 :::tip What You'll Learn